Evolution As It Was Meant To Be

 lineage, evolutionary.
 See evolutionary lineage.

-histone (most often the histone known as “H1”) that binds to and locks the entering and exiting DNA to the histone core particle of a nucleosome, thereby stabilizing the nucleosome and conducing to the formation of more regular arrays of compact chromatin..
-A
+linker histone.
+A histone (most often the histone known as “H1”) that binds to and locks the entering and exiting DNA to the histone core particle of a nucleosome, thereby stabilizing the nucleosome and conducing to the formation of more regular arrays of compact chromatin.

 locus control region (LCR).
 A DNA sequence that helps to regulate a cluster of related genes.
 These genes may be both nearby and far away on the same chromosome, or even on different chromosomes.
 The LCR plays a role in organizing the chromatin sections containing the genes and coordinating their expression.